 In 2021, SGS became signatory of the Women Empowerment Principles - a United Nations private sector initiative that offers guidance to businesses on how to promote gender equality and women's empowerment in the workplace, marketplace and community.

-As an example of our efforts, in 2022, SGS Switzerland obtained Equal Salary Certification, a symbol of excellence in terms of equal pay for all its employees in Switzerland.
-After successfully passing the statistical analysis of all salaries, SGS Switzerland underwent an internal audit entrusted to an external audit company proving equal pay for women and men.
+As an example of our efforts, in 2022, SGS in Switzerland obtained Equal Salary Certification, a symbol of excellence in terms of equal pay for all its employees in the country.
+After successfully passing the statistical analysis of all salaries, The company underwent an internal audit entrusted to an external audit company proving equal pay for women and men.